 - be an Australian citizen or

-- be a New Zealand citizen who holds a Special Category Visa (SCV) and meets all the eligibility criteria under this category
+- be a New Zealand citizen who holds a Special Category Visa (SCV) and meets ALL of the long-term residency eligibility criteria under this category

 Students not eligible for HECS-HELP are required to pay the student contribution by the fee due date.
 Refer to:

-- academic calendars and important dates for payment due dates
+- academic calendars and important dates for fee payment due dates

-Note: Eligible NZ citizens will need to visit Student Central to provide evidence of your eligibility for the HECS-HELP, as an additional Commonwealth Assistance form will need to be submitted.
-USC's preferred method of evidence is an International Movements Record which can be obtained from the Department of Home Affairs (DOHA).
+Note: Eligible NZ citizens will need to provide evidence of their eligibility for HECS-HELP, as an additional Commonwealth Assistance form will need to be submitted.
+UniSC's preferred method of evidence is an International Movements Record which can be obtained from the Department of Home Affairs (DOHA).

 Eligible students need to provide their Tax File Number by the fee payment due date.
 If you cannot find your TFN, phone the Australian Taxation Office on 13 28 61.